2×4 Appliance in Children

 Conclusion

 The 2×4 appliance is a simple yet powerful tool in early orthodontics.
-By gently guiding teeth into the right position during childhood, it helps prevent future complications and supports a confident, healthy smile.
+Gently guiding teeth into the right position during childhood, it helps prevent future complications and supports a confident, healthy smile.

 Frequently Asked Questions